ejaduwari/7-Segment-Clock/SOFTWARE/README.md

+## Final clock

+the final code for this device will be released soon

 ## Test code

 The first test code is simple, it implements the theory previously explained.
 The objective is to display the values '1', '2', '3', '4' on each of the displays.